AI Agent Architecture: The Trust Boundary Model

 - Untrusted content may inform the agent, but it must not define the agent’s authority.

-- Tool access should be scoped by task, role, resource, and action.
+- Tool access should be scoped by task, role, tenant, resource, and action.

 - High-impact actions need approval gates.